 International luxury brands are increasing collaboration with Chinese e-commerce sites for High-end fashion products.
 While there are concerns over whether deal sites are a good fit for luxury brands, the jaw-dropping sales such events engender-coupled with the success of Deal moon’s partnership with high-end retailers including Newman Marcus, Berger Goodman, and Strongroom-demonstrates that Chinese consumers are less conflicted.
-The following deals sites are popular among big-spending overseas and domestic Chinese looking for bargains in luxury fashion, premium-sporting goods, and tech.
+The following deal sites are popular among big-spending overseas and domestic Chinese looking for bargains in luxury fashion, premium-sporting goods, and tech.

 Founded in 2009, the American-based Deal moon is one of the first shopping deal-sharing sites to target overseas Chinese consumers.
 In less than five years, the site has gathered millions of followers across dozens of social media accounts.
 The site and its mobile application attracted over 100 billion visits in 2016 alone, and the merchants it partners with have increased from 20 in the first year to over 250 as of 2016.

 Deal moon initially targeted Chinese living in the United States but has now built subsidiaries in Canada, Australia, British, and elsewhere.
 Each of these sites operates as a deals aggregation where consumers can find location-based promotions on a variety of goods and services, including jewelry and accessories, makeup and skincare, personal health, maternal and childcare products, sports, travel, and more.
 While the site started as a dirt-cheap discounts-focused platform, luxury items are now more prominent, including promotions for high-end brands such as La Me, Kate Spade, and Mic Min.